chamilo/chamilo-lms/main/template/overrides/README.md

 This directory is the right place for override an existing template.

-Just copy the orginal template with the same relative path.
+Just copy the orignal template with the same relative path.
 ex:
 ```
 default/layout/head.tpl